unkyulee/micro-journal/micro-journal-rev-4-revamp/story.md

 ## The Trigger Moment

-My wife and I decided to set up office space at home: two desks, two monitors, two computers... and keyboards.
-She asked, "Do we have any extra keyboards?"
+My wife and I decided to set up office space at home: two desks, two monitors, two computers… and keyboards.
+She asked, *"Do we have any extra keyboards?"*

 For over a year, I'd been building devices for writing.
-Not a single keyboard that could just plug into a PC.
+Not a single one could just plug into a PC.
 Should I tell her to order two from Amazon?
-I couldn't bring myself to say it.
-My pride wouldn't allow it.
-Instead, I dug through the garage, found an old keyboard, tossed it to her, and said, "Use this.
-We won't be working from home that much anyway."
+Pride wouldn't allow it.
+Instead, I dug through the garage, found an old keyboard, tossed it to her, and said, *"Use this.
+We won't be working from home that much anyway."*

 I could see her thinking, without saying it out loud: *No keyboard for me?
 Seriously?*

-That moment sparked **Rev.4.Revamp** where the idea of a proper computer keyboard finally came before the Micro Journal.
+That small moment sparked **Rev.4.Revamp**—the idea that a proper computer keyboard could come first, before the Micro Journal.

+Through testing and feedback from writers, Rev.4.Revamp grew into something far beyond a simple keyboard.
+What began as my wife's offhand complaint became a tool that any writer would actually love.
+A keyboard designed to catch fleeting ideas, keep your flow, and make writing a pleasure.

 ---